deve-sh/Migrate-To-Vite/README.md

 -   This will install the binaries present in `package.json` and symlink those binaries for any changes, these binaries can even be executed via `npx` now.

--   Setup a new CRA or another framework repository in a different folder, and add the `dist` folder as a dependency and run the commands necessary to test, for example: `npx migrate-cra-to-vite`.
+-   Setup a new CRA or another framework repository in a different folder, and add the `dist` folder as a dependency and run the commands necessary to test, for example: `npx migrate-to-vite cra`.